Quzhe Huang

 News

-Lawyer LLaMA: Enhancing LLMs with Legal Knowledge (Under Review)
+Lawyer LLaMA: Enhancing LLMs with Legal Knowledge (Arxiv)

 Quzhe Huang, Mingxu Tao, Zhenwei An, Chen Zhang, Cong Jiang, Zhibin Chen, Zirui Wu and Yansong Feng

-We have designed a framework to adapt a general LLM into a specific domain, and built a legal model, Lawyer LLaMA based on the framework.
+TL:DR: We have designed a framework to adapt a general LLM into a specific domain and built a legal model, Lawyer LLaMA, based on the framework.

 More than Classification: A Unified Framework for Event Temporal Relation Extraction (ACL 23)